grafana/writers-toolkit/docs/sources/structure/topic-types/task/index.md

   ## Steps
   ```

-  In content that has multiple tasks in the same procedure, replace the Steps heading with a specific heading title that reflect what the user accomplishes in that section.
+  In content that has multiple tasks in the same procedure, replace the Steps heading with a specific heading title that reflects what the user accomplishes in that section.

   ```markdown
   # Set up alerts